CorvoOrc/Asteroids-client-server-on-sockets/README.md

 Asteroids net game.
 Server (his name is Brain) written on C#, client (I call his Nerve) - ActionScript3, client for testing in console - C#.

-Client for testing is ooriented on check work event function.
+Client for testing is oriented on check work event function.
 Event functions:
 - newspace (appearence new space ship)
 - sendtoall (send simebody message to all nerve)